 We mentioned dogs can’t eat raw eggs, but did you know they also can’t have raw meat and fish?
 These have bacteria that can lead to food poisoning.
 If your dog consumes raw meat, you may notice a fever and vomiting.
 Be sure to fully cook fish to kill any parasites that might be inside it.

 Too much salt can cause sodium poisoning.
 If you notice tremors, high temperatures, seizures, or vomiting, your dog might have sodium poisoning.

 Final Thoughts – Dog Nutrition

 To keep your pooch active, healthy, and looking its best, it needs proper dog nutrition.
-This means a high-quality dog food that has all of the essential ingredients that keep a dog’s diet balanced and nutritious.
+This means high-quality dog food that has all of the essential ingredients that keep a dog’s diet balanced and nutritious.
 Some important things to keep in mind are protein, healthy fats, carbohydrates, and CBD.

 Always supervise your dog’s eating and keep their meals consistent and regulated.
 This will reduce stress and make sure your dog is healthy and getting all of the required nutrients to keep them safe and happy!

 Other Dog Nutrition Articles

 - Can Dogs Be Vegan?
 Reasons To Make The Switch!

 - Can Dogs Eat Apples?
 Benefits and Risks Explained

 - Can Dogs Eat Cinnamon?
 Yes, See How It Can Benefit Them Here